Neelamegha Perumal Temple: Festivals and religious practices

 The temple priests perform the pooja (rituals) during festivals and on a daily basis based on Vaiksana Agama.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnavaite community, a Brahmin sub-caste.
 The temple rituals are performed six times a day: Ushathkalam at 7 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 12:00 p.m., Sayarakshai at 6:00 p.m., Irandamkalam at 7:00 p.m. and Ardha Jamam at 10:00 p.m.
 Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Neelamegha Perumal and Tirukannapura Nayagi.
 During the last step of worship, nagaswaram (pipe instrument) and tavil (percussion instrument) are played, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
 There are weekly, fortnightly, and monthly rituals performed in the temple.

 The major festival, the twelve-day Brahmotsavam is celebrated during the Tamil month of Vaikasi (April - May).
 Masi Mahotsavam is another ten-day festival during the Tamil month of Masi (February - March).
 During these festivals the legend of marriage of Padmasini with Sowrirarjan is enacted.
 As per the legend, Uparasiravasu, the ruler of fisherman community was trying to remove grains from a storehouse, when a watchman intercepted.
-Later during the day, the same watchman appeared as Lord Vishnu to the ruler.
+Later during the day, the same watchman appeared as Vishnu to the ruler.
 He was pleased and got his daughter Padmasini married to Vishnu.
 The festive idol is so depicted to render a hand to his consort.
 During the festival, sacred water used during the ablution of the festive deities is distributed to devotees.
 There are religious discourses, musical performances and floats organized during the festival.
-The other Vaishnavite festivals like Krishna Janmashtami, Karthigai, Tamil New Year, Margazhi ten-day festival, Sankaranthi, Panguni Uthiram and Rohini Utsavam are celebrated.
+The other Vaishnavite festivals like Krishna Janmashtami, Karthigai, Tamil New Year, Margali ten-day festival, Sankranti, Panguni Uttiram and Rohini Utsavam are celebrated.